telerik/kendo-ui-core/docs/controls/interactivity/fx/overview.md

 ---
 title: Overview
+page_title: Overview | Kendo UI Interactivity and UX
+description: "Learn how to create and set the Kendo UI Effects instances."
+slug: overview_kendoui_fxeffects_widget
+position: 1
 ---

-# Kendo UI FX Overview
+# FX Overview

-Kendo UI FX provides a rich, extensible and performance-optimized toolset for element transitions.
-Each effect utilizes CSS tranisions if possible, with a fallback to manual property value modification in older browsers.
-Animations can be played in reverse which is very convenient for showing and hiding certain parts of the UI.
-Kendo FX uitilizes [jQuery Deffered utility](http://api.jquery.com/category/deferred-object/) for chaining/callbacks.
+The [Kendo UI FX (Effects) instances](http://demos.telerik.com/kendo-ui/fx/expand) provide a rich, extensible, and performance-optimized toolset for element transitions.
+Each effect utilizes CSS transitions if possible, with a fallback to manual property value modification in older browsers.
+Animations can be played in reverse, which is very convenient for showing and hiding certain parts of the user interface (UI).
+Kendo FX uitilizes the [jQuery Deffered utility](http://api.jquery.com/category/deferred-object/) for chaining and callbacks.

-This document provides an overview of the Kendo UI FX library.
-[Please refer to the FX API docs for complete API details.](/api/framework/fx/common)

 ## Getting Started

+### Initialize FX Instances

-Kendo UI Effect instances are created through the `kendo.fx` jQuery selector wrapper.
+Kendo UI Effect instances are created through the `kendo.fx` jQuery selector wrapper, as demonstrated in the example below.
 A single wrapper can be used to create multiple effects.

+###### Example

     <div id="foo">
         I will be animated